wmeikle33/Greenscale/README.md

 ```

-This repository is a public, redaction‑safe sample of a company program that employs a image recognition model to analyze plant root images.
+This repository is a public, redaction‑safe sample of a company program that employs an image recognition model to analyze plant root images.
 It demonstrates sample code without exposing any proprietary logic.

 ✅ You can share this repo publicly.
 Proprietary parsing rules, vendor/OCR config, and corp data are not included.